VivianStefanova/Parallel-Merge-Sort-Server-Client-Project/README.md

    - Receive array size, array elements, and number of threads.
    - Perform sorting using `MergeSort` functions.
    - Send back sorted array
-   - Mesure execution times for sorting algorithms
+   - Measure execution times for sorting algorithms

 4. **Implement the client:**
    - Connect to the server using TCP.